 These are premises comprising of multiple units of accommodation that are rented as individual lettings.
-The landlord often selects the tenants and issues individual tenancy agreements which give exclusive use of certain rooms, usually a single room which includes sleeping and living space.
-Occupiers will usually share personal washing, WC and cooking facilities, but do not usually have a communal living room.
-The rental agreement would be to an individual or household and will usually detail the parts of the HMO they may occupy.
+The landlord selects the tenants and issues individual tenancy agreements which give exclusive use of certain rooms, usually a single room which includes sleeping and living space.

+The tenancy agreement would be to an individual or household and will usually detail the parts of the HMO they may occupy.
+Occupiers may share personal washing, WC and cooking facilities, but do not usually have a communal living room.